kmgallahan/Style-as-Code/docs/The_Process/editorconfig_selection.md

 * More time spent creating the EditorConfig
 * Any missing rules will instead be configured by whatever IDE instance the project is opened with (so different settings for IDEs, devices, and contributors)

-## Export your Visual Studio settings
+## Create from your Visual Studio settings

 [Instructions](https://docs.microsoft.com/visualstudio/ide/code-styles-and-code-cleanup?view=vs-2019#code-styles-in-editorconfig-files)